jdbctemplatemapper/jdbctemplatemapper/README.md

 // with where and orderBy
 List<Order> orders =
   Query.type(Order.class)
-       .where("orders.status = ?", "COMPLETE") // good practice to parameterize where clause
+       .where("orders.status = ? and orders.customer_id = ?", "COMPLETE", 1) // good practice to parameterize the where clause
        .orderBy("orders.id desc")  // good practice to prefix columns with table .execute(jdbcTemplateMapper);